Naxulanth/hexr/README.md

 Mass hex dumper.

-Dumps all files in the same directory as text files.
+Dumps all files in the directory and saves the dumps into text files.